FinnArundel/codewordsRMIT/week_08/README.md

 # code~words week 08.

+## Major Assignment

 Lots of coding this week trying to work towards the major assignment.
 I experimented with different methods and libraries I might need in order to accomplish my idea.
+Here is my final pseudu code, I'll be using it to work through the assignment

 ```
 IMPORT text and music